getyoti/ios-sdk-button/README.md

 }

 - (void)yotiSDKDidOpenYotiApp {
-	// behaviour when SDK opens yoti app (if needed)
+	// Behaviour when SDK opens yoti app (if needed)
 }
 ```
 when the callback returns from the backend we get the data linked to the profile or the error in